cellatlas/mx/src/clean/mx_clean.md

 mx clean [options] mx-file
 ```

-Drops rows and columns where all elements are zero
+Drops rows and/or columns where all elements are zero

 ## Options

+`-a`, `--axis`

+The axis to drop elements from (0: rows, 1: cols, -1: rows and cols)

 `-mi`, `--input-metadata-files`